dnsimple/chef-dnsimple/README.md

 If you use the 'name' property on the `dnsimple_record` resource, you will need to change this to `record_name` instead.
 The 'name' property is reserved in Chef and we needed to rename it to preserve future compatibility.

+For users of the dnsimple_certificate resource, this has been re-factored to use the `common_name` property instead of the `certificate_common_name` property. `expires_on` is now a string that is parsable which is how we locate the certificate via the API.
+You may now also over-ride the `private_key_pem` property to provide your own private key if you provided DNSimple with a custom CSR during the certificate request.
+The `install_path` property is now also required and used to be the resource name, but that was too confusing and thus has been fixed.
+See the new example in the README for usage details.

 ## Requirements

 * A [dnsimple](https://dnsimple.com/) account